-Amid the daily planning for breakfast, lunch and dinner, the humble snack is often overlooked.
-Though frequent snacking can interfere with appetites at mealtime, healthy, well-timed snacks can sustain kids’ energy, keep them alert and prevent overeating at meals.
+Amid the daily planning for breakfast, lunch and dinner, the humble snack is often overlooked—but the snack deserves a place in your family’s healthy eating schedule!
+Thoughtfully timed healthy snacks can help sustain kids’ energy, keep them alert and prevent overeating at mealtimes.

 Skip the salt and butter on this popular snack and you’ve got a tasty whole grain, fiber-filled treat.
 To make things a little more interesting, try tossing in dried fruit and nuts or even nutritional yeast for extra protein and Vitamin B. Don’t have time to pop your own corn?
 Get some single-serving bags of Boom Chicka Pop for a grab-and-go option.